kindaro/continuations/README.md

 My goal here is to explore continuation passing, insomuch as is to my ability, from the categorial perspective, and on the vessels of Haskell and JavaScript.

-The first observation I want to pinpoint is that, in JavaScript, continuations never return.
+The first observation I want to pinpoint is that, in JavaScript, continuations that represent asynchronous computations never return.
 My consideration is to assign *undefined* as terminal object, denote it as 1, and say that JS continuations have type `(i -> r) -> 1`.
 Since in JS all functions are effectful, I may elaborate to `(i -> m r) -> m 1`.
 This is now a readily acceptable type signature for Haskell.
 The implication is that the runner for such objects may only have type `(a -> m 1) -> m 1` --- with return type fixed.
-A trivial function parameter for such runner might be: `console.log` in JS, `print` in Haskell.
+A trivial function parameter for such runner might
+be: `console.log` in JS, `print` in Haskell.

 The observation companion to the first is that, in Haskell, instances of Functor, Applicative and Monad for continuations (in [transformers][1]) are phrased in terms of the runner.
 Should that